fumes/fumes.jekyll/readme.md

 ```

 #### 2. Run gulp
-Open new terminal window and
+Open a new terminal window and

 ```sh
 gulp